Azure-Samples/hdinsight-migration/MapR Migration/Instructions/3-SparkMigration.md

     FROM airportdata;
     ```

-    The table should contain 3376 rows
+    The table should contain 3376 rows.

 1. Exit the **beeline** utility: